MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/user-assistance.md

 ### Working in MarkDown

 If you fork one of our repos, you will be authoring in MarkDown.
-We recommend that you learn the basics by referring to the [Docs Markdown reference](/contribute/markdown-reference).
+We recommend that you learn the basics by referring to the [Docs Markdown reference](/contribute/markdown-reference) section in the Docs Contributor Guide.

 The [Docs Authoring Pack for VS Code](/contribute/how-to-write-docs-auth-pack) can aid with MarkDown authoring and validation in Visual Studio Code.
 However, you can also use other text editors to edit MarkDown.